R4cc/ModSentinel/README.md

 loader (Fabric, Forge, Quilt, etc.) and release channel, and ModSentinel will watch for updates.

+## Disclaimer

+This project is almost exclusively **vibe-coded**.
+It has not been thoroughly reviewed, tested, or hardened.

+**Do not expose this application directly to the internet.**
+It is intended for local use, experimentation, or personal setups only.
+Use at your own risk.

 ## Features

 - Server-rendered Go app using chi, templates and [htmx](https://htmx.org)